 We anticipate that about 50% of the submitted Stage 2 proposals will be approved.
-Stage 2 grant funding will not be disbursed to teams until they commit to participate in the required VentureLab 2 workshop as specified in the event schedule section of E-Team Program guidelines.
+Stage 2 grant funding will not be disbursed to teams until they commit to participate in the required Stage 2 workshop as specified in the event schedule section of E-Team Program guidelines.

-Occasionally, reviewers invite a team to resubmit its proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
+Occasionally, reviewers invite a team to resubmit their proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
 Applicants invited by reviewers to resubmit should contact NCIIA to discuss the reviewer feedback in detail and make sure they understand the questions and concerns raised.
 Resubmitted proposals must specify how previous concerns have been addressed.

-If your proposal is approved Principal Investigators for NCIIA grants are responsible for reporting on Stage 2 team activities and will be prompted via email at the end of the 18 month period to complete a final report online.
+Principal Investigators for NCIIA grants are responsible for reporting on Stage 2 team activities and will be prompted via email at the end of the 18 month period to complete a final report online.
 If you are accepted into Stage 2, reporting deadlines will be detailed in your award letter which is sent to the Administrative Contact, with a copy to the Principal Investigator.

 NCIIA will send the Principal Investigator a formal notification letter and approved budget.

 Grant funds will be awarded to the team’s college or university for the use of the team.